pmean/build-website/text/04/simpsons-paradox.md

 > the overall average mortality is higher because the Swedish sample is
 > weighted towards more older people.
 >
-> There are lots of references to Simpson\'s paradox on the web.
+> There are lots of references to Simpson's paradox on the web.
 The
 > Wikipedia provides a good starting point:
 >
 > <http://en.wikipedia.org/wiki/Simpson's_paradox>
 >
-> That\'s just one explanation as to why you can\'t combine the
+> That's just one explanation as to why you can't combine the
 > estimates of the two studies.
 You also need to make sure that the
 > studies were conducted under exactly the same conditions.
 That never
 > happens, of course, which is why meta-analysis is so hard to do.
 A